Magee Rehabilitation Hospital: Recreation and sports

 Horticultural Therapy benefits rehabilitation patients by increasing strength through watering and lifting soil/potting materials, using different sized pots and various sized plants.
 Horticultural therapy uses plants, gardens, nature crafts, and gardening activities.
 Aspects of movement that can be improved with this type of therapy include range of motion, balance and standing endurance, bilateral integration, fine motor skills, sensory stimulation, and cognitive sequencing tools.
 Horticultural Therapy provides emotional and psychological benefits to patients with spinal cord injuries, brain injuries, strokes, and amputations.
 Horticulture activities aid in the process of reintegration back into the community.

 Art Therapy at Magee includes painting, drawing, sculpture, and clay modeling, among other forms of art therapy.
 The focus of art therapy within a physical rehabilitation hospital is to work with individuals through creating artwork as an addition to existing care, in an effort to further promote successful rehabilitation.
 Art therapy is a mental health profession that uses the creative process of art making to improve and enhance the physical, mental and emotional well-being of individuals of all ages.
 Art therapy integrates the fields of human development, visual art (drawing, painting, sculpture, and other art forms), and the creative process with models of counseling and psychotherapy.
 Art therapy is used to assess and treat anxiety, depression, social and emotional difficulties related to disability and illness; trauma and loss; physical, cognitive and neurological problems.
 Art therapy services at Magee include individual and group therapy sessions as well as sessions working together with occupational, physical, speech, and recreational therapies.

 Health features and education

 Wheelchair Training Video- In order to help Iraqi citizens learn to properly use wheelchairs, Magee created a Wheelchair Training Video, posters, and brochures for the US Army.
 The materials cover transfers, elevations, pressure relief, and basic wheelchair assessment.
 The materials are produced in both English and Arabic.

-The Annual Dr. Guy Fried Educational Seminar is the brainchild of former patient Edna Tuttleman and her husband Stan.
-Both truly appreciated the care at Magee and the service of Dr. Fried and the medical team.
+The Annual Dr. Guy Fried Educational Seminar was started by former patient Edna Tuttleman and her husband Stan.
+Both appreciated the care at Magee and the service of Dr. Fried and the medical team.
 As a way to honor Dr. Fried and support medical education, they have funded the seminar for many years.
 Topics in the past have included traumatic brain injury and Magee's spinal cord and stroke programs.
 The seminar features national and internationally known presenters.